A governed read · illustrative field-verified sample

 The decision on the table

-Northgate Flex Industrial, a flex-industrial park in Dallas, TX, read here as an operational decision rather than a benchmark.
+Kestrel Ridge Commerce Park is a multi-tenant flex-industrial park in Dallas, TX, weighed here as an acquisition to underwrite rather than a deal to rank against comps.

-The decision arrives with an implicit thesis: the seller's stabilized NOI is what the buyer will inherit, so the asset's economics are resolved by pricing it off the pro-forma at the quoted cap rate.
+It arrives with an implicit thesis: that the seller's stabilized NOI of $4.1M is exactly the income the buyer will inherit, so the economics are settled by pricing the asset off the pro-forma at the quoted 6.6% going-in cap.
+What moves first is diligence and legal effort, and then $62M of equity, so the read has to clear before the wire, not after.

 Why the obvious read can be wrong